Terracoding/terracoding.github.com/_posts/2013-08-28-10-Tools-we-use-to-make-Distributed-Team-Working-Awesome.md

 This is what the inspiration from Bundlll came from.
 We wanted a central organised work reference system that we can use to find anything related to our projects; without having to rely on memory as to whether a piece of work resides either in Evernote or Dropbox for example.

-Bundlll is currenlty in closed beta, [but we would love to have you on the beta list](http://www.bundlll.com) ;)
+Bundlll is currently in closed beta, [but we would love to have you on the beta list](http://www.bundlll.com) ;)

 ***6. [Dropbox](http://www.dropbox.com)***